-- Assessing the existence of indications of impairment of each of the CGUs that comprise the group of CGUs to which goodwill is allocated. - Evaluating the reasonableness of the methodology used by management to analyse goodwill impairment, performing procedures on the reliability of the information used to calculate the recoverable amount of the group of CGUs comprising the operating segment of the banking business in Spain.
-We also carried out procedures to evaluate the reasonableness of the main assumptions considered, including the financial projections used by the Group. - Analysing the sensitivity of certain assumptions to changes that are considered reasonable.
+- Assessing the existence of indications of impairment of each of the CGUs that comprise the group of CGUs to which goodwill is allocated. - Evaluating the reasonableness of the methodology used by management to analyse goodwill impairment, performing procedures on the reliability of the information used to calculate the recoverable amount of the group of CGUs comprising the Banking Business Spain operating segment.
+We also evaluated the reasonableness of the main assumptions considered, including the financial projections used by the Group. - Analysing the sensitivity of certain assumptions to changes that are considered reasonable.

-Likewise, we analysed whether the disclosures in the notes to the consolidated annual accounts were prepared in accordance with the criteria set out in the financial reporting framework applicable to the Group.
+Likewise, we analysed whether the disclosures in the notes to the consolidated annual financial statements were prepared in accordance with the criteria set out in the financial reporting framework applicable to the Group.